artefactual/atom-docs/user-manual/data-templates/rad-template.rst

 ..
 IMPORTANT::

-   The creator(s) should only be added at the highest relevant level.
-AtoM will automatically inherit the creator name(s) at lower levels, unless a different creator is intentionally introduced.
-Adding the creator at all levels unnecessarily can affect the performance of the application.
+   When linking a :term:`creator` to an :term:`archival description`, you should only link at the highest level of description.
+AtoM will automatically inherit the creator name at lower levels.
+This conforms to RAD's General Rule 1.0A2d *Non-repetition of information*: "Do not repeat information at a lower level of description that has already been given at a higher level...."
+Linking a repository at all levels of description (instead of just at the parent level) in a large hierarchy can also impact performance.

 :ref:`Back to the top <rad-template>`